-The directors have prepared the financial statements on the going concern basis as they do not intend to liquidate the company or to cease its operations, and as they have concluded that the company's financial position means that this is realistic.
+The directors have prepared the financial statements on the going concern basis as they do not intend to liquidate the Company or to cease its operations, and as they have concluded that the Company's financial position means that this is realistic.
 They have also concluded that there are no material uncertainties that could have cast significant doubt over its ability to continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").

 We used our knowledge of the company, its industry, and the general economic environment to identify the inherent risks to its business model and analysed how those risks might affect the company's financial resources or ability to continue operations over the going concern period.
-The risks that we considered most likely to adversely affect the company's available financial resources over this period were those impacting Compass Group PLC (the Group), on which the company places reliance for the financial support.
-These were:
+The risk that we considered most likely to adversely affect the Group's available financial resources over this period was the impact of elevated input cost inflation on the Group's performance and the ability of the Group to mitigate and recover the medium-term impact of persistent inflation.